-The ADV7610 features a RAM that can store an E-EDID.
-This internal E-EDID feature can be used for the HDMI port.
-It is also possible to use an external device storage for the E-EDID data.
+The ADV7619 features a RAM that can store an E-EDID.
+This internal E-EDID feature can be used for both HDMI ports A and B.

-The following controls are provided to enable the internal E-EDID for each of the four HDMI ports.
+The following controls are provided to enable the internal E-EDID for each of the two HDMI ports.